nikolajjsj/portfolio/src/pages/about.md

   <img src="/assets/dev.svg" class="sm:w-1/2 mx-auto" alt="coding dev illustration">
 </div>

-## Tech Stack
+## Tech Stacks

-Here are some of the technologies I've worked with professionally:
+### (Professional experience)

 - React, Vue, and Angular
+- TypeScript, JavaScript/Node.js
+- Node Express API with GraphQL, and MongoDB as the database
-- Flutter (dart), and React Native (TypeScript, expo)
+- Flutter (and to some extent React Native)
-- Node.js
-- TypeScript & JavaScript
-- Go, for some small utility services, like: web scraper & file parser
+- Go: for some small microservices (parsers, web scraping, etc.)

+### (Hobby experience)

+- Rust: API server with GraphQL and MySQL as the database
-- Swift, for native iOS, MacOS, & iPadOS development
+- Swift: for native iOS, MacOS, & iPadOS development
-- Python for some statistics and work in bioinformatics
+- Python: for some statistics and work in bioinformatics